CultOfDionysus/nmap-grepper/README.md

 ## Top Tips

 ### Search Limiting
-If you want to limit the search to the exact contents of a field, for example you want to search for the whole IP address "192.168.33.14" but you don't want grep to also match "192.168.33.14*". then include the tab delimiter in your grep command, eg:
+If you want to limit the search to the exact contents of a field, for example you want to search for the exact IP address "192.168.33.14" but you don't want grep to also match "192.168.33.14*", then include the tab delimiter in your grep command, eg:

 ```bash
 cat *gnmap | ./nmap-grepper.pl | cut -f1,3,5,6|grep -i 192.168.33.14$'\t' | sort -u